luizbills/litecanvas-snippets/README.md

 # Litecanvas Snippets

-Many little pieces of code to use with [Litecanvas](https://github.com/litecanvas/game-engine).
+Many useful pieces of code to use with [Litecanvas](https://github.com/litecanvas/game-engine).

 ## Hide mouse cursor